serendipity-dev/ansible-link/README.md

 essentially showing everything ansible-playbook would display.

 <b>Note</b> After submitting a request to the API, you will receive a job ID.
 You can use this job ID to check the status and retrieve the output of the playbook run using the /ansible/job/<job_id> and /ansible/job/<job_id>/output endpoints respectively.
+<b>Note</b> After submitting a request to the API, you will receive a job ID.
+You can use this job ID to check the status and retrieve the output of the playbook run using the /ansible/job/<job_id> and /ansible/job/<job_id>/output endpoints respectively; use /ansible/job/<job_id>/progress or /ansible/job/<job_id>/result if you only need the progress snapshot or the final structured payload.

+### How progress events are captured
+- `ansible-runner` invokes an `event_handler` on every event; when `stdout` is present the handler stores the line together with `event`, `counter`, `uuid` and the timestamp under the job's `events` array. 【F:src/ansible_link.py†L193-L238】【F:src/job_storage.py†L18-L35】
+- Roles/playbooks do not need special APIs: any text printed to stdout (e.g. `ansible.builtin.debug: msg=...`, `set_stats`, assertions) becomes a progress event visible via `GET /ansible/job/<job_id>/output`.
+Use `GET /ansible/job/<job_id>/progress` when the client needs only the progress snapshot and progress-tagged events, or `GET /ansible/job/<job_id>/result` to fetch solely the final structured outcome.
+Emit concise, frequent messages in key tasks to surface meaningful progress.

 ## Metrics
 Ansible-Link exposes the following metrics: